ArlindPrifti/IT1025Fall2020FullTerm/Lab6b/readme.md

 * Pick a "standard" of your choice and explain why it is important.

+* What is the purpose of Hypertext Markup Language in Web Programming?

+* Why do we use Cascading Style Sheets (CSS) in Web Programming?

 * Explain how XML differs from HTML.

 * What is the advantage of JSON over XML?